A Trustworthiness Score to Evaluate DNN Predictions: Results and Discussion

-Whilst the TCS calculated from monitored features specifications presents a promising approach for detection of miss-classifications during operation, the method may still suffer from the classic issue that classifiers face.
-That is to fail detecting features specifications in an image due to the input data falling out of the training data distribution.
-Therefore, the TCS approach should be complimented with monitoring for dissimilarity of inputted data with the training distribution (e.g. dissimilarity measures~\cite{Hond2020}).
+The approach of using features specifications for calculating TS can be viewed in the context of assertions monitoring.
+Assertions are statements in programming languages that check if a certain condition is true, and if not, they raise an error.
+They are typically used to ensure that the code behaves as expected e.g. checking behavioural compliance of self-driving vehicles with highway code rules~\cite{harper2021safety}.
+The features specifications we monitor can be seen as assertions used to indicate lack of trustworthiness when monitored features are absent.

-The distance of objects predicted should be taken into account when counting TP, FP, FN for both GT and TCS this may affect the evaluation of the TCS approach significantly.
-Objects that are are very small or far in an image would be significantly more difficult to analyse and detect features specifications in it.
-In fact the definition of object distances for prediction ideally should form part of the specifications for the whole system as is demonstrated in some publications e.g.\cite{Gauerhof2020}.
+Whilst the TS presents a promising approach for improving detection of trustworthy predictions and suspicions frames during operation, the method may still suffer from out of distribution classification issues, especially that features specifications detection relies on other DNN.
+Therefore, methods for detection of out of distribution environments (e.g. dissimilarity measures~\cite{Hond2020}).) are very complimentary to our method.